 For every school and college who take a trip with us, a Maya nut tree will be planted in Peru supporting reforestation and we pledge to offset an additional tonne of CO2 through the Brazilian Amazon deforestation project.
 Learn more here.

-The amazing range of classical and historical sites in Rome, and its location at the centre of the Roman Catholic Church, make school trips to Rome an ideal destination, particularly for students of Italian culture, art and history.
-On our school trips to Rome you will be able to study architecture from the Middle Ages, the Renaissance and Baroque period.
+Rome with its amazing range of classical and historical sites and its location, at the centre of the Roman Catholic Church, make school trips to Rome an ideal destination for students of Italian culture, art and history.
+On our school trips to Rome students will be able to study architecture from the Middle Ages, the Renaissance and Baroque period.
 In addition to this each educational tour and school trip to Rome will give your pupils the chance to experience the grandeur of the Vatican.